-Step Action 1 Obtain permission from the RTC / Yard Coordinator to temporarily shunt all tracks included in the GCWS. temporarily shart all tracks included in the GCVV3.
+Step Action 1 Obtain permission from the RTC / Yard Coordinator to temporarily shunt all tracks included in the GCWS.
 2 Proceed with the deactivation of the GCWS.
 3 Shunt all track circuits to ensure that the tracks not included in the track protection are fully operational and record on the GCWS Deactivation Form.